gastonmorixe/macos-serial-number-leak/README.md

 ## macOS Serial Number Leak

-A tiny Swift Package that exposes a library function to read the Mac’s hardware serial number and a CLI that prints it to stdout.
-Includes deterministic unit tests and coverage helpers.
+A Swift PoC that reads the Mac’s hardware serial number.
+The serial number is a durable, globally unique identifier.
+Unrestricted access via public `IOKit` APIs enables tracking and cross-app correlation.
+This PoC demonstrates the current behavior up to macOS 2025 Sequoia 18.7 RC.

 ### Requirements
 - **Platform**: macOS 10.15+